Pulisic ‘really suffering’ in Chelsea injury nightmare as Tuchel admits ‘recovery is not happening’ for USM...

 He did find the target in a 3-0 win over Crystal Palace on August 14, but was replaced eight minutes from the end by Kai Havertz and has not figured for the Blues since.

-That is because he picked up an unfortunate injury during an outing for the USMNT against Honduras which forced him from the field in the 62nd minute.
+That is because he suffered an unfortunate injury during an outing for the USMNT against Honduras which forced him from the field in the 62nd minute.

-Prior to that, a bout of Covid-19 had forced Pulisic to sit out two games at club level.
+Prior to that, a bout of Covid-19 had meant Pulisic had to sit out two games at club level.